Long Beach, California Legal Separation Attorneys

 Some separating spouses choose legal separation rather than divorce.
-For many it is a financially motivated decision.
+For many, it is a financially motivated decision.

-Which road to take?
+Which road to take in Long Beach, CA?

 Legal separation is appropriate if you want to resolve your issues but stay married because you want to keep health insurance, employment benefits, other financial benefits of marriage OR because there are religious reasons OR you want to work on individual issues (emotional, psychological, addiction, etc.) and give future reconciliation a chance.